simeon4110/microreddit/README.md

 # Help Wanted
 We need java devs of all skill levels (from undergrad to retired engineer) to join the project.
-Spring Boot, REST, thymeleaf, Python (for connectors,) cassandra, redis, UX, UI, security, etc., are all the skills you need.
+Spring Boot, REST, thymeleaf, Python (for connectors,) cassandra, redis, UX, UI, security, etc., are all skills we can use.
 If you're looking for somewhere to take a crack at working on a big project, this is you're chance.

 Only collaborators (eh, comrades?) can contribute, but anyone who asks will be added.
 No proof of experience needed,